 7. Budget for travel and accommodations

 If your child’s sports involvement includes travel for away games or tournaments, budget for these additional expenses.
 Consider transportation costs, accommodation, meals, and any incidental expenses that may arise during the trip.
-Planning for travel-related costs will help you avoid financial surprises and ensure that your child can participate fully in all aspects of their sports experience.
+Planning for travel-related costs will help you avoid financial surprises.

 8. Encourage saving and fundraising